 Madrid is one of the most livable capital cities in the world.
 Festive and friendly, this modern, fast-paced political and financial center of one of Europe's most ancient countries has managed to preserve the old while embracing the new.
 The city offers an abundance of opportunities to participate in Spain's rich cultural life.
 Its central location offers easy access to Spanish cities in every direction.

-Throughout the semester, the USD Office in Madrid will inform students about interesting activites taking place in the city.
+Throughout the semester, the USD Madrid Center will inform students about interesting activites taking place in the city.
 Additional planned and guided excursions are planned during some weekends and holiday breaks.
-Please check in with the USD Office in Madrid for information about upcoming excursions.
+Please check in with the USD Madrid Center for information about upcoming excursions.

 Note: a minimum enrollment of 25 students must be met

-Students participating in the USD in Madrid during the SPRING semester have the opportunity to tour some of the most important cities in all of Europe: London, Paris, and Berlin.
+Students participating in the USD Madrid during the SPRING semester have the opportunity to tour the fabulous City of Lights - Paris.
 This trip is INCLUDED IN THE PROGRAM FEE (available to students at no additional cost).
 The tour includes the following:

 - Hotel with breakfast

 All students participating in the USD Madrid program live off-campus in a home stay.
 Students may request to live alone in a home stay or students can be housed with up to two other roommates.
 Breakfast and dinner are included.

 Students have declared that the home stay experience was one of the best parts of their entire time abroad.
 A home stay doesn't just provide a roof over your head and meals on the table, it provides an insider's perspective to life in Madrid and integrates you into the culture by including you in social events as well as daily life activities.

 For security reasons, students are not permitted to find their own housing arrangements outside of the USD-contracted home stays.